chebbi603/FlutterUIParser/docs/flutter-contract_refresh_mechanism.md

 - Optional navigation to the login screen may be triggered via `NavigationBridge.switchTo('/login')` when the route is tab-mapped.

 ## Success Metrics
-- Pull-to-refresh triggers contract reload from the backend when available.
+- Refresh button triggers contract reload from the backend when available.
-- Visible loading indicator at the top during refresh (`CupertinoSliverRefreshControl`).
+- Visual confirmation: contract version label updates after refresh completes.
 - UI updates immediately after refresh completes; new contract version is applied.
 - Errors are shown clearly with a banner and retry option.